Mistletoe-git/REAPS/README.md

 ## ⚡ Inference

-Here we provide a simple inference command for peptide sequence design from a given receptor–peptide complex structure.
+Here we provide a simple inference command for peptide sequence design from a given protein–peptide complex structure.
+For optimal performance, we recommend using the model with a relatively low backbone noise level.

 ### 📦 Model checkpoints